graalvm/graalvm-demos/micronaut-nativeimage/README.md

 ### Compiling and running on GraalVM JIT

-Use Gradle to compile the application code and build a fat jar that includes all its dependencies:
+Use Gradle to compile the application code and build a fat JAR that includes all its dependencies:

 ![](keyboard.jpg) `./gradlew assemble`